 Assessment centers (ACs) usually consist of several job-related exercises that tap competencies necessary for the job.
-ACs are most often used by organizations to select, promote and develop their employees.
+ACs are most often used by organizations to select, promote, and develop their employees.
 Like many employee selection and assessment methods (e.g., interviews), ACs require a scorer or assessor to provide an evaluation of candidates’ performance.
-But here’s where it gets tricky.

-In two studies, Melchers et al. found that assessor ratings of candidates decrease in accuracy as the number of candidates they assess simultaneously increases.
-While this finding may seem like a “no-brainer”, meta-analytic research (Woehr & Authur, 2003) has demonstrated that ACs with higher candidate-to-assessor ratios (i.e., fewer assessors evaluating more candidates) tend to be more valid than ACs with lower candidate-to-assessor ratios.
-However, as Melchers et al. point out, the candidate-to-assessor ratio in an AC is not the issue here, its how many candidates an assessor must observe and evaluate simultaneously that apparently decreases rating accuracy.
+In two studies, the researchers (Melchers et al., 2010) found that assessor ratings of candidates decrease in accuracy as the number of candidates they assess simultaneously increases.
+While this finding may seem like a “no-brainer,” meta-analytic research (Woehr & Authur, 2003) has demonstrated that ACs with higher candidate-to-assessor ratios (i.e. fewer assessors evaluating more candidates) tend to be more valid than ACs with lower candidate-to-assessor ratios.
+However, as the authors of this study point out, the candidate-to-assessor ratio in an AC is not the concern here, its how many candidates an assessor must observe and evaluate simultaneously that apparently decreases rating accuracy.

 Melchers, K.G., Kleinmann, M., & Prinz, M.A.
 (2010).
 Do assessors have too much on their plates?
 The effects of simultaneously rating multiple assessment center candidates on rating quality.
 International Journal of Selection and Assessment, 18(3), 329-341.